 These virtualization technologies have played wonderfully in supporting the overnight shift to remote and hybrid work environments.
-Pioneered by Microsoft, both WVD and RDS offer pretty similar functionalities.
+Pioneered by Microsoft, both Windows Virtual Desktop and Windows Remote Desktop Services offer pretty similar functionalities.
 However, the differences between the two experiences lie internally, as each has a different licensing model, back end, and user base.

 This article is a head-to-head comparison between WVD and RDS, complemented by a verdict toward the end.

 Windows Virtual Desktop is an all-encompassing cloud service running in Azure for virtualizing desktops and applications.
 More precisely, it is a stack of Microsoft technologies to develop virtual desktops for end-users.
 WVD comes with a single virtualized instance of the Windows Client operating system (OS), provided via Azure or directly to an organization’s network and domain.
 Furthermore, the desktop virtualization solution optimizes Office 365 ProPlus, multi-session Windows 10, and support for RDS environments.